arno756/multi-ai-agents-with-postgresql/README.md

 POSTGRES_DB=your_database_name
 ```

 Replace the placeholder values with your actual credentials.
 The Jupyter Notebook is configured with .env been located in the same root folder in my machine.

-If you use hosted notebook like Google Collab and you want to upload .env file, you will have to use the following command:
+If you use Google Collab and you want to upload .env file, you will have to add the following code:

 ```python
 from google.colab import files